Eastern Sierra Area Agency on Aging (ESAAA)

 Assisted transportation services vary in cost depending on the destination and duration of the trip.
 Clients will receive a statement that itemizes the actual cost.
 For example, the cost to provide an assisted transportation service from Bishop to Reno is approximately $387.00.

-When a senior is enrolled for services, ESAAA/IC-GOLD will send a monthly statement, which will itemize services received and specify the suggested donation for the month.
+When a senior is enrolled for services, ESAAA will send a monthly statement, which will itemize services received and specify the suggested donation for the month.
 This statement is NOT a bill, but only an itemized statement of services used so that the senior can determine what amount, if any, they wish to donate.
-Donations can be forwarded by mail or can be given directly to an ESAAA/IC-GOLD employee.
+Donations can be forwarded by mail or can be given directly to a program employee.
+The chart below outlines one wat costs for various routes.